 (1) Any valuation study performed by or for the utility, including all assumptions used in that study, that serves as the basis for the utility's proposed fair value of its utility plant in service, including any supporting working papers.

-(2) A schedule showing end of test year balances for the following:
+(2) A schedule showing end of historical test year period or base period balances for the following:

-(A) A utility's plant in service.
+(A) A utility's plant in service by subaccount.

+(B) Accumulated depreciation by subaccount.

+If applicable, the cause number and order date of the commission's rate order authorizing the utility's current depreciation rates and the cause number approving the last depreciation study.

-(B) Accumulated depreciation by subaccount.(3) The utility's construction budget for the following:
+(32) The utility's construction budget for the following:

-(A) The test year.
+(A) The historical test year period or base period.

-(B) As available, the period that ends with the plant cutoff date used to determine the plant in service rate base proposed by the utility.
+(B) As available, the period that ends with the plant cutoff date used to determine the plant in service rate base proposed by the utility by phase.

 (4) An annual summary by subaccount of actual net plant additions to a utility's plant in service used to determine the plant in service rate base proposed by the utility, showing: